Is Your Wine a Luxury Brand? Marketing Wine to the Affluent (2020 Update)

 Here, then, are some tips for building your network of referrers and influencers:

 - Research which journalists are writing about wine.
 Contact them and offer yourself as a resource.
 Journalists are always looking for good quotes about recent trends.
 Maybe you have an opinion on the popularity of cabs, or what makes for a good wine blend.
 Or maybe you used the latest viticulture techniques in making your most recent vintage.
 See who you can share this information with and get your name out there.

-- Create awesome looking collateral that your referral partners can use.
-For example, if you are trying to get people to come to your tasting room, create some slick brochures and flyers for all the local B&Bs and tour group companies.
-If you want more people to follow you on social media, provide other social media influencers in the wine space with great content to share– especially if that content mentions your winery (see above).
+- Create awesome looking content and creative assets for your influencers to use.
+For example, if you want more people to follow you on social media, provide other social media influencers in the wine space with great content to share– especially if that content mentions your winery.

 - Have your wine professionally rated.
 Share the results.

 - Rinse and repeat.
 You won’t generate buzz by doing these things one time.
 They need to be part of an ongoing and sustained effort.
 Innovation takes creativity and vision, but influence takes persistence and grace.

 The world of luxury goods is going digital too.

 Although luxury brands are being hit hard by the 2020 pandemic (with some sources forecasting as much as a 25% to 30% decline in sales of luxury items and services), the economy also saw a massive shift to eCommerce.
 Even after things open up again, it is likely that high-earning individuals will still retain many of those online buying habits.
 Brands that have embraced both eCommerce and digital marketing are weathering the storm better, and are poised for more market share even after restrictions are lifted.